 The ideal starting point for you to begin content marketing for a small business is to own a website with a blog section.
 You can do a lot with a blog.
 It allows you to publish written content with a wide variety of creative options.

 We’re all using our cell phones or desktop browsers to search for information online.
 Most of us prefer to watch videos on the topics we search for.
 Because videos are more interactive and interesting.
 There are even accurate statistics to prove that.
-Wyzowl reports that 69% of consumers prefer to watch a short video to learn about a business’ products and services in 2021.
+Wyzowl reports that 69% of consumers prefer to watch a short video to learn about a business’s products and services in 2021.

 Podcasts are becoming more popular each year, and many music streaming platforms are hosting various podcast programs on their websites.

 The benefit of producing a podcast series is that you can prepare for it beforehand and do it anywhere.
 You get to decide the number of episodes, the hosts and guests, and all the other factors.
 Moreover, producing podcasts is not expensive, making it a great option for small business content marketing.

-Most people are interested in knowing what happens behind the scenes of an industry.
+Most people are interested in knowing what happens behind the scenes in an industry.
 So invite your industry’s activists to interview sessions and discuss this topic.
 The benefit of holding interviews cuts both ways.
 It’s also a great chance for the interviewee to enter the spotlight.

 They want to know who you are, how your business was founded, what plans you have, what future goals your business has, and many other topics.
-Be a master storyteller and win the confidence of your customers.
+Be a master storyteller and win the trust of your customers.

 Every often, you can compile the articles you’ve posted and create an E-book from them.
 This option is great when you want to publish long-form content which can’t be posted as a single article.
 An organized E-book can be shared on online bookstores and help you deliver your message on new platforms.
 So, use this small business content marketing idea as well.

 Content marketing is among those effective, low-cost methods for helping various businesses grow and become more profitable.
 It is even helpful when it comes to marketing for a small business.